zammad/zammad-admin-documentation/integrations/clearbit.rst

 .. image:: /images/system/clearbit-zammad-log.jpg

-By the way, you can also view the API-Log on the Clearbit-Website - the information seen is basically the same.
+By the way, you can also view the API log on the Clearbit website - the information seen is basically the same.

 .. image:: /images/system/clearbit-api-log.jpg